sinclairzx81/typebox/readme.md

 ### Reference Types

-Type referencing can be useful to reduce schema duplication when composing large schemas.
-TypeBox allows for type referencing with the `Type.Box(...)` and `Type.Ref(...)` functions.
-The `Type.Box(...)` function is used to create a container for set of common related types and the `Type.Ref(...)` function allows for referencing into the container.
+Reference Types can be used to reduce duplication when composing large schemas.
+TypeBox provides support for referencing with the `Type.Box(...)` and `Type.Ref(...)` functions.
+The `Type.Box(...)` function is used to create a `namespace` for a set of common related types and the `Type.Ref(...)` function enables referencing types in the `namespace`.
 The following shows a set of common math types contained within a box, and a vertex structure that references those types.

 ```typescript
 const Math3D = Type.Box('math3d', {           //  const Math3D = {